Pawhuska man, 25, killed in collision on Osage County highway late Tuesday

-A Pawhuska man was killed in a crash late Tuesday on an Osage County highway, according to Oklahoma Highway Patrol.
+A Pawhuska man was killed in a crash on an Osage County highway late Tuesday, the Oklahoma Highway Patrol reported.

-Sean Lance Valencia, 25, was driving a pickup truck northbound on Oklahoma 11 just south of Pawhuska shortly before 11:30 p.m., troopers said, when he crossed the center line.
-According to a preliminary collision report, a tractor-trailer rig was legally parked on the shoulder where Valencia crossed center and struck the semi truck head-on.
+Sean Lance Valencia, 25, was driving north on Oklahoma 11 just south of Pawhuska shortly before 11:30 p.m. when his pickup crossed the center line, troopers said.
+According to a preliminary collision report, a tractor-trailer rig was legally parked on the shoulder where Valencia veered left and struck the truck head-on.

 Valencia's condition at the time of the crash is unknown, the troopers' report states, with the cause of the collision still under investigation.
 He was not wearing a seat belt.